 Include as much information as possible

-You’ll most likely find that emails have an unsubscribe button or something similar to opt out from future communications.
-It’s actually required by law in the Spam Act to have an option to unsubscribe within your email.
-So best to include an opt-out option in order to avoid any spam complaints or serious trouble.
+You’ll most likely find that emails have an unsubscribe button or something similar to opt-out from future communications.
+It’s required by law in the Spam Act to have the option to unsubscribe from your email.
+So best to include an opt-out option to avoid any spam complaints or serious trouble.

 Keep Your Email Lists Up To Date